 Dogwood Hills Golf Resort and Gardens is conveniently located just off Interstate 59, 25 minutes south of Chattanooga.
 The course was designed and built by owner, Bryce Slater.
-Bryce and his wife, Doris, still run the course today... and if you're fortunate enough to live in Northeast Alabama, Northwest Georgia or in the Chattanooga area, it belongs on your "A" list of Places to Play.
+Doris still runs the course today… and if you’re fortunate enough to live in Northeast Alabama, Northwest Georgia or in the Chattanooga area, it belongs on your “A” list of Places to Play.

-The story of the building of Dogwood Hills is much longer than can be addressed on this page, but if… no, when... you play Dogwood Hills, be sure to ask Doris or Bryce a couple of questions, and then sit back and enjoy their company and the stories.
+The story of the building of Dogwood Hills is much longer than can be addressed on this page, but if… no, when… you play Dogwood Hills, be sure to ask Doris a couple of questions, and then sit back and enjoy her company and the stories.

 BRYCE SLATER PASSES

 On April 17th, 2013 Bryce Slater passed away in the home he shared with his wife, Doris, on the Dogwood Hills property.
 He will be missed.
 Not only did Bryce design the course, but he also worked on it actively as long as he could.
 He never seemed happier than when he was on a machine, keeping the course he loved in the best condition possible.